tcglezen/tcglezen/README.md

 I am a fourth year computer science and statistics major studying at UC Berkeley!

 I'm interested in topics such as mAcHiNe LeArNiNg and DiStRiBuTeD sYsTeMs because I think that they (can be) are interesting subjects.
-Outside of academia, I also enjoy playing chess, tennis, and other video games (namely league of legends).
+Outside of academia, I also enjoy playing chess and tennis

 <!--
 **tcglezen/tcglezen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.